lukestroh/linear-slider/README.md

 `linear_slider_bringup`: Launches all of the interfaces.

-`linear_slider_controllers`: Manages the control node for interfacing with ROS2, hosts custom controller configurations and implementations.
+`linear_slider_controllers`: ~~Manages the control node for interfacing with ROS2,~~ hosts custom controller configurations and implementations.

 `linear_slider_description`: Defines the geometry and links in a URDF file.
 Also specifies controller interfaces through `<ros2_control>` tag.

 `linear_slider_hardware_interface`: Defines the hardware and controller interfaces for the linear slider

-`linear_slider_moveit`: Defines the interface by assigning it to a MoveIt controller "Group" so that path motion planning can easily be done in RViz.
+`linear_slider_moveit_config`: Defines the interface by assigning it to a MoveIt controller "Group" so that path motion planning can easily be done in RViz.
 This package was generated using the MoveIt Setup Assistant and should not be edited directly.

 `linear_slider_test`: Provides an ament_python environment for writing simple scripts to test the functionality of all linear slider packages.